hashan99/Instagram-Clone-MERN/README.md

 -> Delete Posts <br>
 -> Logout User <br>
 <br>
-Enjoy using SpreadIn and Spread it !!
+Enjoy using Spreadin and Spread it !!

 <!-- Comments-->